-The Lancaster County Sheriff’s Office holds Sheriff Sales on Thursdays at 2 p.m. in the exit foyer of the Justice and Law Enforcement Center.
-All of our sales are advertised for four consecutive weeks in The Daily Reporter, a weekly circular that contains all legal notices and sales.
-If interested in a subscription, you may contact The Daily Reporter at 402-466-8521.
-Or, we now have the Sheriff Sale listings posted on our website.
+The Lancaster County Sheriff’s Office holds Sheriff Sales on Thursdays at 2 p.m. at the Justice and Law Enforcement Center.
+All of our sales are posted on our website - Sheriff Sale listings

 It should be noted that if you hear or know of a sale to be held at any other time than a Thursday at 2 p.m, it is not a Sheriff Sale and we are unable to assist you in any inquiries regarding them.
 If you should have inquiries regarding a Sheriff Sale, you may contact the Civil Division at 402-441-7724.
 All sales may be canceled up to the time of the sale.

 If you are seeking information on how to obtain a protection order, please follow these links to begin the process.

 View the Protection Orders page for more information.